beyersmann-lab/beyersmannlab/content/publication/organisation-of-number-information-in-the-lexicon-insights-from-aphasic-plural-errors/index.md

 title: "Organisation of 'number' information in the lexicon: Insights from aphasic plural errors"
 subtitle: In Otsu, Y. (Ed.), The Proceedings of the 10th Tokyo Conference on Psycholinguistics (pp. 27–42).
-Hituzi Syobo Publishing.
+Hituzi Syobo Publishing
+publication: In Otsu, Y. (Ed.), The Proceedings of the 10th Tokyo Conference on Psycholinguistics (pp. 27–42).
+Hituzi Syobo Publishing
 publication_types:
   - "1"
 authors: